bgrissin/K8S-Cassandra/K8S_create/K8S_setup.md

 			NAME                     DESIRED   CURRENT   READY
 			rs/kube-dns-2425271678   1         1         1

-Also the default K8S config is to not allow you to deploy pods on your master, we can unset this restriction by running the following command.
+Also the default K8S config does not allow you to deploy pods on your master, for this lab we want to unset this restriction by running the following command.

 	 #  kubectl taint nodes --all node-role.kubernetes.io/master-